RedPitaya/Documentation/developerGuide/hardware/250-12/top.rst

 Other specifications
 =====================

-For all other specifications please refer to the schematics and standard :ref:`STEMlab 125-14 specs <top_125_14>`.
+For all other specifications please refer to the schematics and the :ref:`common hardware specifications <hw_specs>`.

 Please note that the measurements on inputs and outputs differ from the standard STEMlab 125-14.